 Hence, the general sense of the quality improvement process can be broken down into these specific steps:

 Implement these tips to make the continuous quality improvement process more efficient and streamlined:

-These are four interrelated elements that organizations must consider in their quality management.
+These are four interrelated elements that organizations must consider in their Quality Management System (QMS).
 In most cases, these form a holistic cycle of quality planning, quality control, quality assurance, and quality improvement.
-Each of these serves a different purpose, but all definitely contribute to the big picture.
+Each of these serves a different purpose, but all contribute to the big picture.

 Senior leaders serve as the organization’s core decision-makers.
 They are typically tasked with setting organizational goals and objectives and coordinating with managers and project owners to ensure that the quality improvement process is continuously being implemented.

 Definitely, as it seeks to enhance, streamline, and standardize processes on how an organization’s products and services are continuously improved toward customer satisfaction.
 Also, processes that have reduced variation and a higher potential of delivering the same desired results help the organization be more efficient and competitive when it comes to service quality and cost-effectiveness.

 While each organization may face different scenarios and problems in their quality improvement efforts, some of the most common challenges they may encounter include the following:

 SafetyCulture is an innovative operations platform that aims to empower teams and organizations to take charge of their quality improvement process initiatives.
 Since complex principles and methods are to be applied in such an endeavor, using smart technology helps streamline activities within the organization to align with the objectives of quality improvement.
 With SafetyCulture, organizations are able to do the following and more: